 In the true magic of Christmas, Cathedral Gardens will transform into a winter wonderland following its Halloween-themed opening week.
 A dazzling seven metre tall Christmas tree will take centre stage in the middle of a custom made ice skating path taking the spot occupied by the spider.

 Kelly Baker, Director, Managed Ice Rinks, who coordinates the event said: “Halloween is an integral part of the Manchester calendar, and we are thrilled to see Scare Skate play an important part in the city celebrations for another year.
 Scare Skate is the perfect activity to bring the family together this season and we are looking forward to celebrating Halloween in the Cathedral Gardens grounds before transforming the rink into a winter wonderland in November.”

 Tickets for Scare Skate are available now, with prices starting at £15.50 for adults and £12.50 for children, with discounted family, group bookings and season tickets also available.
-Students and blue light card holders will also benefit with a dedicated discount whilst all customers purchasing tickets before August 31 will benefit from a 25% early bird discount on all bookings.
+Students and blue light card holders will also benefit with a dedicated discount.

 From October 27 to January 2, except for Christmas Day and November 1, Skate Manchester will be open daily.
 After Halloween, the rink will take on the magic of Christmas, providing the perfect activity for festive get-togethers.
 Covered from the elements, Mancs will be able to enjoy the rink whatever the weather, with tickets on sale now.